 Egyptian President Abdel Fattah al-Sisi addresses the UN General Assembly in New York in 2014- Reuters

-CAIRO – 16 September 2017: President Abdel Fatah al-Sisi is heading on Sunday to New York to take part in the 72nd General Assembly of the United Nations, according to a presidential statement released on Saturday.
+CAIRO – 17 September 2017: President Abdel Fatah al-Sisi arrived on Sunday morning in New York to participate in the 72nd General Assembly of the United Nations.

-President Sisi is anticipated to present Egypt’s vision on the ongoing global issues and mechanisms to boost peace and stability in the world, in addition to the Egyptian stances towards regional issues in the Middle East and efforts to combat terrorism, the statement read.
+According to a presidential statement released on Saturday, President Sisi is anticipated to present Egypt’s vision on the ongoing global issues and mechanisms to boost peace and stability in the world, in addition to the Egyptian stances towards regional issues in the Middle East and efforts to combat terrorism.

-Egyptian presidential spokesperson Ambassador Alaa Youssef announced Sisi’s participation in the U.N.
-Security Council’s summit on reforming the peacekeeping forces’ operations, along with a speech to be delivered by Sisi before the summit’s participants, in which the Egyptian president will overview the Egyptian endeavors in that regard, as Egypt is the seventh powerful country contributing to the U.N.
+Egyptian presidential spokesperson, Ambassador Alaa Youssef, announced Sisi’s participation in the UN Security Council’s summit on reforming the peacekeeping forces’ operations, along with a speech to be delivered by Sisi before the summit’s participants, in which the Egyptian president will overview the Egyptian endeavors in that regard, as Egypt is the seventh powerful country contributing to the UN Peacekeeping Forces.